harshshah37/harshshah37/README.md

 <h2 align = "left"> About</h2>

-* 📖 I am currently pursuing a Graduate degree in Data Science from Indiana University-Bloomington
+* Graduate Data Science student at IU

-* 🌱 Have worked with NLP, XAI, FL and CV

-* 🥅 2024 Goals: More open-source
+* Possibly want to do more open source contributions

-* ♚ Fun Fact: I thought chess was uninteresting and avoided playing it for 20 years of my life.
-During lockdown, I played it once, and since then, I have played over 1000 games (Connect with me if you'd love a game [Chess.com](https://www.chess.com/member/harshshah37))
+* Connect with me if you'd love a game [Chess.com](https://www.chess.com/member/harshshah37)

 <br>